-- The Board decision to build EMS bases in Foleyet and Little Current in 2010 - The reduction in the Board's gross operating budget which will occur in 2010 and 2011 with the upload of the Ontario Disability Support Program (ODSP) benefit cost - The cumulative impact of the significant infusion of capital repair funding into the social housing sector through the Social Housing Renovation and Repair (SHRRP) program which ends March 2011 - The uncertainty concerning this Board's role and any financial implications related to the Charles Pascal report on early learning and child care and the provinces decision to implement the Full-Day Early-Learning Kindergarten program. - Recommendations in the recently received report on Housing Affordability and Needs Study - Results of the Building Condition Assessments completed on all DSB owned buildings by Stonewell Group will be used to develop long term capital plans for all Board properties.
+- The Board decision to build EMS bases in Foleyet and Little Current.
+In addition the DSB purchased the EMS base in Massey and the Integrated Social Services office in Chapleau. - The reduction in the Board's gross operating budget which occurred in 2010 and 2011 with the upload of the Ontario Disability Support Program (ODSP) benefit cost. - The cumulative impact of the significant infusion of capital repair funding into the social housing sector through the Social Housing Renovation and Repair (SHRRP) program which ended March 2011. - The uncertainty concerning this Board's role and any financial implications related to the Charles Pascal report on early learning and child care and the provinces decision to implement the Full-Day Early-Learning Kindergarten program. - Recommendations in the report on Housing Affordability and Needs Study. - Results of the Building Condition Assessments completed on all DSB owned buildings by Stonewell Group will be used to develop long term capital plans for all Board properties.